Gold240sx/ZeraForm/README.md

         zf.text("user_id").notNull()
     ],
     rlsPolicies: [
-        // Users can only access their own posts table.rls().canAccessOwn(),
+        // Users can only access their own posts, admins can access all table.rls().canAccessOwn(allowRoles: ["admin"]),

         // Admins can delete any post
         table.rls().adminCanDelete()